-The most common primary admission diagnoses for the juvenile justice camp clients were Adjustment/Conduct/Disorder/ ADHD, Anxiety Disorders and Major Depression, with smaller proportions diagnosed with Bipolar Disorders, Drug Induced Disorders or Dependence, and Schizophrenia/Psychosis (Figure 54).
-There were 31 children diagnosed with a primary or secondary (Figure 55) diagnosis of Child Abuse and Neglect at admission.
+The most common primary admission diagnoses for the juvenile justice camp clients were Adjustment/Conduct/Disorder/ ADHD.
+Anxiety Disorders.
+Major Depression, Bipolar Disorders, Drug Induced Disorders or Dependence, and Schizophrenia/Psychosis (Figure 54).
+There were 24 children diagnosed with a primary or secondary (Figure 55) diagnosis of Child Abuse and Neglect at admission.

-For 526 juvenile justice camp clients with reported substance use, constituting 17.1% of its population (Figure 56), marijuana was most often reported, followed by polysubstances, alcohol and amphetamines.
+For 471 juvenile justice camp clients with reported substance use, constituting 15.2% of its population (Figure 56), marijuana was most often reported, followed by polysubstances, alcohol, amphetamines, cocaine, inhalants and hallucinogens.